 Despite being cribbed from the Filipino Martial Arts (FMA), hubud is familiar to Aikidoists as, yokomen countered with ashi-sabaki ikkyo with the added two beats of a trap and terminal punch (ask me in class if this doesn’t make sense to you).
 So as a drill it shouldn’t feel too strange to your body.
 What confuses people is the tempo of the delivery.
 It is a ballistic drill with a quick tempo not terribly familiar to most Aikidoists.
 That is because it is a reactive drill – meaning it is designed to improve your reactions.
 Reaction training should improve your coordination.
 The better coordinated you are with the specific movements, the faster you can perform them.
 First, however, you need to know what to look for before you can react.
 To develop your ability to react, you need to know what it is about your opponent’s movement that will cue you to the proper response.

-Hubud starts as a simple oblique angle attack – a feed from the side (like yokomen or a haymaker punch).
+Hubud starts as a simple oblique angle attack – a feed from the side (like yokomen or a haymaker punch or Angle 1).
 This gives you time to recognize the threat and set up the response.
 (Later it can become a straight thrust.)
 Given the set stimulus, you can focus on recognizing the cues and build on successful repetitions.
 Remember we are training to succeed and not fail, therefore we must always gain in proper repetitive actions.

 Successful repetition is defined as increasing your ability to recognize telegraphing movements that your partners present when they are preparing or just beginning to deliver an attack.
 Watch for the ‘tells’ before the attack is delivered: changes of expression, movement of the eyes, shifts in balance, footwork, positioning, posture, etc. that present themselves before the actual attack.
 If you can see a tell in your opponent – learn how to minimize them in yourself.
 Further successful repetitions leading to ‘seeing’ the attack before it is delivered will increase your perceptual speed, allowing you to become ‘faster’ in the response.
 By recognizing the signs of an imminent attack earlier, you will have more time to process what is happening and therefore more time to respond.
 Hubud should allow you to readily work on the threat recognition.
 You know it will be yokomen(esque) so the ‘correct’ response in the drill is simple – get in an ‘intercepting’ strike (aka gyaku hanmi block).
 That is beat one of a four beat drill.